Love & Hip Hop: New York season 1

-The first season of the reality television series Love & Hip Hop: New York aired on VH1 from March 6, 2011 until May 2, 2011.
-The show was primarily filmed in New York City, New York.
+The first season of the reality television series Love & Hip Hop aired on VH1 from March 6, 2011 until May 2, 2011.
+The season was primarily filmed in New York City, New York.
 It was executively produced by Mona Scott-Young for Monami Entertainment, Toby Barraud and Stefan Springman for NFGTV, Kenny Hull for Interloc Films, and Jim Ackerman and Jeff Olde for VH1.

 The series chronicles the lives of several women and men in the New York area, involved in hip hop music.
 It consists of 9 episodes, including a reunion special hosted by Angie Martinez.

 Production

 The series was first mentioned in VH1's programming development report in early 2010 as Diary of a Hip Hop Girlfriend.
 On January 4, 2011, VH1 announced that Love & Hip Hop would make its series premiere on March 6, 2011, as an eight episode series.
 The first season was later expanded to nine episodes to include the first season reunion, which aired on May 16, 2011.
 The series would star Jim Jones' girlfriend Chrissy Lampkin, Fabolous's girlfriend Emily Bustamante, Olivia Longott and aspiring rapper Somaya Reece, with Jim Jones, his mother Nancy Jones, Somaya's manager Maurice Aguilar and Olivia's manager Rich Dollaz in supporting roles.
 Swiss Beatz's ex-wife Mashonda would appear in a minor supporting role.

 The season was released on DVD in region 1 on June 26, 2012.